Mistral Solutions

-Mistral Solutions Pvt.
-Ltd. is a privately held product design and systems engineering company with a focus on embedded domains.
+Mistral Solutions is an Indian product design and systems engineering company with a focus on embedded domains.
 Founded in 1997 by Anees Ahmed and Rajeev Ramachandra, the Indian company was acquired by Axicades Technologies in December 2022.

-It offers end-to-end services for embedded design and development in two domains: product engineering services and defense solutions.
-As of April 2018, Mistral has more than 350 employees providing services across industry verticals like defense and aerospace, wearables, consumer electronics, biometrics, semiconductor support, medical and assistive technology, wireless, automotive electronics, home automation, industrial automation, telecom & networking and homeland security.

-It is headquartered in Bengaluru, India with regional offices in Delhi and Hyderabad.
+Mistral is headquartered in Bengaluru, India with regional offices in Delhi and Hyderabad.
 The company's US subsidiary, Mistral Solutions Inc., has its headquarters in Fremont, California, with a regional office in Dallas, Texas.

 History

 Mistral Solutions started operations as a value-added reseller for Wind River real-time operating systems and other COTS products in India.
 The company also offered design services by providing reference designs on the Analog Devices platforms and worked on data acquisition and signal processing related defense projects for various DRDO laboratories in the country.
 It later expanded its operations to the global market with a dedicated hardware and software design services team catering to the embedded electronics and systems arena.

 In 2001, Mistral received a series A funding of 3.5 Million USD from eTec Ventures and established Mistral Software Inc. in USA.
 In 2004, Mistral entered into a strategic alliance with Curtiss-Wright Embedded Computing which is today Curtiss-Wright Defense Solutions.
 It received its second round of funding in 2008 of USD 6.5 Million from Nexus Ventures Partners and JAFCO Asia.
 Both the companies exited in Nov 2017.